help reweight -------------------------------------------------------------------------------

 Options for reweight

-nweight(newer) is required and defines the name of the new weights.
+nweight(name) is required and defines the name of the new variable containing the calibrated weights.

 dfunction(name) specifies the distance function to be used when computing the new weights.
-The allowed distance functions are the chi-squared (type "chi2"), the Deville and Särndal's (type "ds") and two more, which we call function A (type "a") and B (type "b").
-The default is the chi-square distance function.
-Note that all these distance functions are explained in Creedy(2004).
+The allowed distance functions are the chi-squared (type "chi2"), the Deville and Sarndal's (type "ds") and three more, which we define as type-A (type "a"), type-B (type "b") and type-C (type "c") distant functions.
+See Pacifico (2010) for details.

-upbound(#) is used to specifies the upper-bound when using the Deville and Särndal's distance function.
-The default is upbound(5).
+upbound(#) specifies the upper-bound of the ratio between the new and the original weight when using the Deville and Sarndal's distance function.
+The default is upbound(3).
 Note that this value must be bigger than 1.

-lowbound(#) is used to specifies the lower-bound when using the Deville and Särndal's distance function.
+lowbound(#) specifies the lower-bound of the ratio between the new and the original weightwhen using the Deville and Sarndal's distance function.
 The default is lowbound(0.2).
-Note that this value must be smaller than 1.
+Note that this value must be between 0 and 1.

 Example